SQream/dataiku_plugin/s3_bulk_load/README.md

 read some input data from Amazon S3 and load it to Sqreamdb table by using this DSS Plugin.

-The Plugin allows DSS to create new sqreamdb table and to perform a fast bulk-load from S3 data.
+The Plugin allows DSS to create a new sqreamdb table and to perform a fast bulk load from S3 data.

 Prerequisites
 Sqreamdb (JDBC) Connection set up in DSS